dbvisel/canvasdemo/README.md

 ## Demo needs

  - This is fake content and not actually compelling!
+ - Maybe a network version (with a loop?)
+ - add software embed
+ - add image carousel?
+Is that essential?
+ - graph network is probably useful visualization
+ - phone presentation mode
+ - add annotation (maybe using Disqus?) https://www.npmjs.com/package/disqus-react

 ## Todo/Features to consider:

+ - still —> iframe.
+Could this be dynamically generated?
  - when a stop is selected, auto-center the canvas?
    - this is kind of being done, but not very effectively
  - when a stop is selected/double-clicked, go to present mode?